 Acceptance to a School Abroad

-Middlebury sponsors programs abroad in Amman, Beer Sheva, Beijing, Belo Horizonte, Berlin, Bordeaux, Buenos Aires, Concepción, Córdoba (Argentina), Córdoba (Spain), Delhi, Ferrara, Florence, Florianópolis, Getafe, Hangzhou, Irkutsk, Kunming, La Serena, Logroño, Madrid, Mainz, Montevideo, Moscow, Niterói, Oxford, Paris, Poitiers, Rabat, Rome, Santiago, Temuco, Tokyo, Valdivia, Valparaíso, Yaoundé, and Yaroslavl.
-Over the years, thousands of students from the U.S. have benefited from the experience of living and studying in these cities, improving their language skills, and learning first-hand about foreign cultures and civilizations.
+Middlebury sponsors programs abroad in Amman, Beijing, Belo Horizonte, Berlin, Bordeaux, Buenos Aires, Concepción, Córdoba (Spain), Ferrara, Florence, Florianópolis, Getafe, Irkutsk, Kunming, Logroño, Madrid, Mainz, Mayaguez, Montevideo, Moscow, Niterói, Oxford, Paris, Poitiers, Potsdam, Rabat, Rio Piedras, Rome, San Juan, Santiago, Temuco, Tokyo, Valdivia, Valparaíso, Villarrica, Viña del Mar, Yaoundé, and Yaroslavl.
+Over the years, thousands of students have benefited from the experience of living and studying in these cities, improving their language skills, and learning first-hand about foreign cultures and civilizations.

 In addition to the linguistic, academic, and cultural differences you will encounter as you adjust to life in another country, there are other important aspects of your experience that may offer special challenges.
 For example, the typical U.S. academic program is structured to achieve its goals as efficiently as possible.
 You will almost certainly find less structure and less emphasis on efficiency abroad; on the other hand, you will have more time to delve into topics according to your own particular inclination and sense of intellectual responsibility.
 Things may not be as easily accessible as you are accustomed to in the U.S. (e.g. libraries and computers), and you may find yourself dealing with more bureaucracy.
 Finally, if you come from a town, suburb, or a secluded campus, you may find that living in a city requires as many adjustments as living in a new culture.

-Our host countries are rich in cultural opportunities, and you are strongly encouraged to take full advantage of museums, galleries, theater, music, lectures, and the many exhibitions that are offered in each city, as well as special activities and opportunities sponsored by your School Abroad.
-Don’t get stuck in the rut of going to discos and bars, or sitting in front of a computer Skyping with loved ones back home.
+Our host countries are rich in cultural opportunities and you are strongly encouraged to take full advantage of museums, galleries, theater, music, lectures, and the many exhibitions that are offered in each city, as well as special activities and opportunities sponsored by your School Abroad.
+Don’t get stuck in the rut of going to clubs and bars, or sitting in front of a screen talking with loved ones back home.
 It is important for students to broaden their horizons and to learn the language in as many different environments as possible.